axibase/atsd/rule-engine/functions-lookup.md

 Returns value of tag `t` for entity `e`.

-If the tag or the entity is not found, `null` is returned.
+If the tag or the entity is not found, an empty string is returned.

 ### `entity_tags`